zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 Can read about more [here](https://reliefweb.int/sites/reliefweb.int/files/resources/Drones%20in%20Humanitarian%20Action.pdf)

-##### Future impact of AI on human jobs and responsibilities
+###### Future impact of AI on human jobs and responsibilities

 With the development of AI, there has been a growing reliance on them as tools in our daily lives.

 Ethical implications related to what AI can impact:

-1. Automation, Job Loss, Labor Trends
+1. Automation, Job Loss, Labor Trends:

     With the automation of many jobs, people may lose those jobs to robots.
 This may be because some tasks are able to be done more efficiently by robots.
 Because some jobs are more adaptable to robots than others, this may produce labor trends.
 There will be new jobs created that are more oriented towards maintaining robots or certain jobs will die out.

-2. Impact to Democracy and Civil Rights
+2. Impact to Democracy and Civil Rights:

     AI may have a strong impact on democracy and civil rights.
 AI may be able to automatically detect certain messages or actions that are not permitted and can be used to prevent them.
 There has been related concerns to that and the Chinese Social Credit System, and fear that it may create a society focused around surveillance and conformity.

 3. Human-Human or Human-Agent interaction:

     As explored slightly in the medicine uses of robots, there will be much more interactions between human and non humans/robots in the future, which is different from interactions between humans only.

+##### Terms

+**Ethics:** The term ethics originated from the word “ethos”, which is Greek for “way of living” (BBC).
+Ethics incorporates moral principles and values.
+It affects how we choose to live our lives, what we think is wrong and right, and what our responsibilities are (BBC).

+**AI:** Artificial Intelligence allows systems to gain the potential to accomplish tasks that usually requires the intelligence of humans or decision making skills.

+**DL:** Deep Learning is a portion of AI that replicates the human brain by processing data involved with object and speech recognition, and making decision (Investopedia).

+**ML:** Machine Learning is a portion of AI that lets systems automatically learn and improve from their experiences without programming it into the system.

+**Open source code:** when the source code can be accessible by the public.

+**Close source code:** when the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.